pi11235/dm_dev_guide/work/flow.rst

 - Good practices can be spread; bad practices can be deprecated.
 - Performing a review is a fantastic way to learn new coding techiques/tips.

-All developers are expected to make time to perform reviews as this is part of the overhead.
+All developers are expected to make time to perform reviews as this is part of their overhead.
 The TSSW Manager can intervene, however, if a developer is overburdened with review responsibility.

 .. _workflow-code-review-process: